 “Prepping and Preparedness 3” is a level of being prepared for up to 1 year.

-Check the series overview for my logic and reasoning why I split it the way that I did.
+Check the series overview (linked below) for my logic and reasoning why I split it the way that I did.
 And also re-read the sections on Food Preparedness for Level 1 & 2.

 The following information is intended as a guideline.
 The details will require research, time, and work on your end.
 But it’s really not complicated.
 Lets get started: